MICHAEL D. RAMAGE

 Mr. Ramage has performed pro bono work for scientists with viable technologies all over the World at the behest of the Gates Foundation and others.
-He has trained in the martial art Tsun Jo for 15 years, writes, composes music, and travels extensively.
+He trained in the martial art Tsun Jo for 15 years, writes, composes music, and travels extensively.
 He is married and lives in West Seattle.

 ESMAEEL NAEEMI, PHD.